Imagen dinámica

 The Horizon: The Line That Divides Worlds

 Imagine you’re on a beach, looking out to sea.
 That line where the sky seems to meet the water is the horizon.
 In drawing, the horizon is a powerful tool for establishing the perspective and scale of your scene.
-It’s generally located at the eye level of the observer, but you can play with its position to create dramatic effects.
+Generally, it’s located at the eye level of the observer, but you can play with its position to create dramatic effects.

 The Vanishing Point: Where Reality Converges

 The vanishing point is the magical place where all parallel lines seem to meet in the distance.
-It’s the anchor of your perspective, the point towards which everything in your drawing seems to be heading.
-Mastering the use of the vanishing point will allow you to create scenes with amazing depth.
+It’s the anchor of your perspective, the point towards which everything in your drawing seems to be directed.
+Mastering the use of the vanishing point will allow you to create scenes with astonishing depth.

 Think of a long, straight street.
 As you look towards the end of the street, the sidewalks, buildings, and road lines seem to converge at a single point.
 That’s your vanishing point.
 Using this principle, you can guide the viewer’s gaze to where you want, creating a fascinating visual journey in your illustration.